bianicoletti/miRHeat/docs/reference/plot_mirheat.md

-# Gera Heatmap de Interacoes miRNA x UTR
+# Generate miRNA × UTR interaction heatmap

-Gera um heatmap dos scores de interacao entre miRNA e UTR.
-Determina automaticamente o numero ideal de clusters usando corte dinamico de arvores (dynamic tree cutting).
+Generates a heatmap of interaction scores between miRNAs and UTRs.
+Automatically determines the optimal number of clusters using dynamic tree cutting.

 ## Usage